Fast and Low-Memory Deep Neural Networks Using Binary Matrix Factorization: Introduction

-A more recent line of research focuses on exploit representation redundancy of neural networks to reduce the number of parameters.
-Matrix and tensor factorization methods \cite{Fac1}-\cite{Fac4} have proven effective in reducing the number of parameters and computations in different structures.
-One of the newest methods \cite{Main}, uses the multiplication of sparse matrices as a substitute for overparametrized representations.
-Applying this method yields sparse networks which accuracy is very close to that of the state-of-the-art methods.
-In this paper, we further reduce computational and memory efficiency by using binary matrix factorization \cite{Binary1}, \cite{Binary2} instead of sparse factorization proposed in \cite{Main}.
-Because of the nature of binary factorization, a large percentage of parameters can be stored with 1 bit, significantly reducing the number of FLOPs and memory usage needed compared to the floating point case.
-The main contributions of our article are listed as follows.
+Another recent line of research focuses on exploiting the representation redundancy of neural networks to reduce the number of parameters.
+As such, matrix and tensor factorization methods have been effective in different structures, especially in CNN and Recurrent Neural Networks (RNN)\cite{Fac1}-\cite{Fac5}.
+One of the most recent methods uses the multiplication of sparse matrices as a substitute for the original matrices \cite{Main}.
+Applying this method yields sparse networks whose accuracy is very close to that of the original, over-parametrized networks.
+While matrix factorization and pruning methods are distinctly different methods, both attempt to compress DNNs by the means of sparsification.